When talking about fertility studies related to men, the analysis of semen quality is a fundamental test for the diagnosis of semen.

-As we have mentioned, the WHO sets values for establishing normozoospermia or normal semen quality.
+As we have already mentioned, the WHO establishes certain values to establish normozoospermia or normal semen quality.
 If one or more parameters show a value below the reference value, the sample will be classified as:

-- Azoospermia: when the sample has zero spermatozoa
+- Azoospermia: when the sample has zero sperm in it

-- Oligozoospermia: when the sample has less than 15 million spermatozoa/ml
+- Oligozoospermia: when the sample has less than 15 million sperm/ml

-- Asthenozoospermia: at least 32% of sperm have progressive motility
+- Asthenozoospermia: when less than 32% of sperm have progressive motility

 - Teratozoospermia: if more than 96% of sperm have an abnormal shape